lameuler/lameuler.github.io/README.md

 # <img src="public/icons/favicon128.png" width="24"/> ler.quest

-eu ler's quest to build stuff
+eu ler's quest to make stuff

 [ler.quest](https://ler.quest) is a place to host and run some of my projects